rownd/migration-firebase/README.md

 ```

 ### Keep Firebase users signed in
-Keep Firebase users signed into Rownd.
+Keep Firebase users signed in when migrating to Rownd.
 Send the Firebase `idToken` to Rownd using `getAccessToken`

 ```jsx
 import { useRownd } from '@rownd/react';